yedino/galaxy42/doc/hacking.md

 export CC="clang-4.0" ; export CXX="clang++-4.0" ; export CPP="clang-4.0 -E"
 # enable this also, if you have ccache:
 export CC="ccache $CC" ; export CXX="ccache $CXX" ; export CPP="ccache $CPP"
+# set this to number of CPU cores, but limit for free RAM, 0.5 GB RAM per thread (for Yedino) :
+THREADS=6
 ```

 And reload it (in bash) do `source ~/.bashrc` (or start new shell).